cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 ~~~
 {: .output}

-Click on one of the histogram titles on the left ofr `4j1b` to view it:
+Click on one of the histogram titles on the left for `4j1b` to view it:

 ![](../assets/img/4j1b_ttbar.png){:width="50%"}